 How do you contest a will in Texas?
 What’s the legal process for contesting a will in Texas?

 To contest a will in Texas, the first step should be to hire a probate attorney.
-Although there are many court proceedings people can handle without the assistance of an attorney, if you want to contest a will, it’s really best to at least go to a consultation with a probate lawyer.
+Although there are many court processes thatpeople can handle without the assistance of an attorney, if you want to contest a will, it’s really best to at least go to a consultation with a probate lawyer.

-The two most common legal grounds for contesting a will are (1) that the person making the will lacked “testamentary capacity” when the will was made, or that (2) someone exerted “undue influence” on the willmaker when the will was made.
+The two most common legal grounds for contesting a will are (1) that the person making the will lacked “testamentary capacity” when the will was made, and/or that (2) someone exerted “undue influence” on the will-maker (the “testator”) when the will was made.

-If you want to argue that the willmaker (the “testator”) did not have testamentary capacity, your probate lawyer will have to prove in probate court that the testator was not “of sound mind.”
+If you want to argue that the testator did not have testamentary capacity, your probate lawyer will have to prove in probate court that the testator was not “of sound mind.”
 Texas courts have determined that to be of sound mind, a testator must:

 - Generally understand that he/she is making a will, that the will disposes of property, and the nature of his/her property.